Financing assets with debt and equity

 Thank you for reading this guide and overview of capital structures and the important considerations that owners, managers, and investors have to take into account.

+CFI is the official provider of the Financial Modeling Analyst Designation.
 To continue learning and advancing your career, these additional resources will be a big help:

 Get world-class financial training with CFI's online certified financial analyst training program!
 Gain the confidence you need to move up the ladder in a high powered corporate finance career path.